Anders Behring Breivik

-Early life and reports of abuse
+Early life

 Breivik was born in Oslo on 13 February 1979, the son of Jens Breivik (born 1935), a civil economist, who worked as a diplomat for the Norwegian Embassy in London and later in Paris, and Wenche Elisabeth Behring (1946–2013), a nursing assistant.
 He has a maternal half-sister named Elisabeth, and three paternal half-siblings: Erik, Jan, and Nina.
 Breivik lived in London until aged one, when his parents divorced.
 His family name is Breivik, and his middle name, Behring, is his mother's maiden name.
 In 2017, it was reported he had changed his legal name to Fjotolf Hansen.

 From 1982 to 1994, Breivik lived with his mother in this apartment building in the Skøyen neighbourhood of Oslo's Ullern borough.
 Previously, he had lived in Oslo's Frogner district (now in Frogner borough).

 When Breivik was aged four, and living in Oslo's Frogner borough, two reports were filed expressing concern about his mental health.
 A psychologist in one report made a note of the boy's peculiar smile, suggesting it was not anchored in his emotions but was rather a deliberate response to his environment.
 In another report from Norway's National Centre for Child and Adolescent Psychiatry (SSBU), concerns were raised about how Breivik was treated by his mother: "[s]he 'sexualised' the young Breivik, hit him, and frequently told him that she wished that he were dead."

 In the report, Wenche Behring is described as "a woman with an extremely difficult upbringing, borderline personality disorder and an all-encompassing if only partially visible depression" who "projects her primitive aggressive and sexual fantasies onto [Breivik]".
 The report recommended he be forcibly removed from his mother and placed into foster care, as she was heavily emotionally and psychologically abusive towards him, but this was not carried out by the Child Welfare Service.

 Breivik's mother had fled her abusive home at age 17 and soon after that became a teenage mother.
 In her thirties, she became pregnant with Anders and married his father, Jens Breivik.
 During her pregnancy, she moved to London, where Jens worked.
 Even before his birth, Breivik's mother developed a disdain for her son.
 She claimed that he was a "nasty child" and that he was "kicking her on purpose".
 She had wanted an abortion, but by the time she went to a hospital, she had passed the three-month threshold.
 Psychologist reports later stated that she thought that Breivik was a "fundamentally nasty and evil child and determined to destroy her".
 She stopped breastfeeding her son early on because he was "sucking the life out of her".